eugene-eeo/tinyrecord/README.rst

 Note that you will have to call operations on the transaction object and not the database itself.
-Since tinyrecord requires some ID madness for keeping track of records deleted and inserted, it will only work with the latest development version (**2.0**).
+Since tinyrecord works with dictionaries and the latest
+API, it will only support the dev version (**2.0**).

 .. _TinyDB: https://github.com/msiemens/tinydb